Erdogan hints Turkey may ratify Finland's NATO membership - Local News 8

 Erdogan hints Turkey may ratify Finland’s NATO membership

-ANKARA, Turkey (AP) — Turkish President Recep Tayyip Erdogan has suggested that his country could soon ratify Finland’s application to join NATO.
-The could allow the possibility of Finland joining the military alliance separately from Sweden.
-Finland and Sweden abandoned decades of nonalignment and applied to join the alliance last year.
-All 30 NATO members need to ratify their accession.
+ANKARA, Turkey (AP) — Turkish President Recep Tayyip Erdogan has suggested that his country may soon ratify Finland’s application to join NATO.
+That would allow for the possibility of Finland joining the Western military alliance separately from Sweden.
+Finland and Sweden abandoned decades of nonalignment and applied to join NATO last year.
+All 30 existing allies need to ratify their accession.
 Turkey’s government accuses Sweden of being too soft on groups it deems to be terror organizations.
-But Ankara has said that it has fewer problems with Finland’s membership.
-Erdorgan was asked by reporters Wednesday whether Turkey could ratify Finland’s membership following a visit by the Finnish president later in the week.
-Erdogan responded: “God willing if it is for the best.”
+Finnish President Sauli Niinisto is scheduled to meet with Erdogan in Istanbul on Friday.
+Asked by reporters on Wednesday if the Turkish parliament might ratify Finland’s membership after that, Erdogan responded: “God willing, if it is for the best.”